dev-cafe/cmake-cookbook/chapter-06/recipe-02/abstract.md

 configure step, this file will not be regenerated and the build step will fail.
-To proper mimic the behavior of `configure_file` we would require `add_custom_command` and `add_custom_target`, which we will use in the subsequent recipe 3, *Generating source code at build-time using Python*, where we will overcome this limitation.
+To proper mimic the behavior of `configure_file` we would require `add_custom_command` and `add_custom_target`, which we will use in the subsequent recipe 3, *Generating source code at build time using Python*, where we will overcome this limitation.